AlanMLCH/steam-recommender/README.md

-# Steam 200k Dataset ETL Pipeline
+# Steam Game Recommender

-This project contains a simple ETL pipeline for the Steam 200k dataset.
+This project contains a complete pipeline for building a game recommender system using the Steam 200k dataset.
+The pipeline is divided into three main stages:

+1.  **Data Pipeline**: Extracts, transforms, and validates the raw data.
+2.  **Training Pipeline**: Trains a two-tower recommendation model and creates a FAISS index for efficient similarity search.
+3.  **Inference API**: Serves recommendations through a FastAPI application.

-## How to run the pipeline
+## How to run the full pipeline

 ### Prerequisites